 But the revolutionary unrest, the political and social tensions in the Transylvania of 1848 and of the first decades of 1849 will be completely felt during the entire year 1849, when only 449 children were born in the 20 parishes.
-This value is the lowest recorded between 1849 and 1858-see diagram no. 2-being below the average annual birth rate of the respective decade (502 births/year).
+This value is the lowest recorded between 1849-1858 - see diagram no. 2 - being below the average annual birth rate of the respective decade (502 births/year).
 The observation sample, the 20 communities located in various areas of Transylvania (closer or more isolated from the revolutionary centers), properly reflected the demographic impact of the events of 1848-1849.
-Similar reactions could be encountered beyond the mountains as well, in Moldavia, the birth rate in Palciu being in 1849 the lowest as compared to the previous years.
+Similar reactions could be encountered beyond the mountains as well, in Moldavia, the birth rate in Fălciu being in 1849 the lowest as compared to the previous years18.
 After the demographic shock caused by the events of 1848, the population of the province suffered a process of regeneration.
 Just like on other similar occasions (natural disasters, epidemics, wars etc.), the internal mechanism of demographic self-regulation worked as predicted and made up for the losses of the previous years.
-A sugestive example in this respect is the evolution of the birth rate in 1851-1852, which reached a level situated above the values recorded over the entire period under investigation (see diagram no. 2).
+A suggestive example in this respect is the evolution of the birth rate in 1851-1852, which reached a level situated above the values recorded over the entire period under investigation (see diagram no. 2).

-The existing data on other micro-zones-mixed Romanian-Saxon-Hungarian villages of the Lechinţa area-outline the "explosive" birth rate in the first years after the revolution, thus illustrating a remarkable constancy in terms of demographic behaviour at the level of the entire Transylvania (see diagram no. 1).
+The existing data on other micro-zones - mixed Romanian-Saxon-Hungarian villages of the Lechința area19 - outline the "explosive" birth rate in the first years after the revolution, thus illustrating a remarkable constancy in terms of demographic behaviour at the level of the entire Transylvania (see diagram no. 1).
 In the years of the Crimean War, the birth rate decreased once again (1853-1856), to be restored towards the end of the sixth decade.

 The evolution of the death rate in the 20 parishes during 1839-1858 is again higly relevant for the demographic impact of the revolution (see diagram no. 2).
 We first notice the very high number of deaths recorded in 1848-1849 (502 and 921), figures that were not surpassed in the two decades we have analysed.
-Also interesting is the increased death rate for the 1849-1858 decade (4,525) as compared to the previous one, for 1839-1848 (3,419).
-Several elements contributed to this, and we mention: the famine caused in the first years after the revolution by the devastations, the temporary agricultural chaos that followed the liberation of the serfs and naturally the Crimean War (in 1853-1855, the death rate once again surpassed the average one of the other years of the decade or of the previous decade).
-We also have to mention here the negative effects of the cholera epidemic of the year 1855.
-This made 1,049 victims in the entire population, but in certain villages the deaths caused by the epidemic represented about 50% of all those deceased in that year.
+Also interesting is the increased death rate of the 1849-1858 decade (4,525) as compared to the previous one, for 1839-1848 (3,419).
+Several elements contributed to this, and we mention: the famine caused in the first years after the revolution by the devastations, the temporary agricultural chaos that followed the liberation of the serfs and naturally the Crimean War (in 1853-1855, the death rate once again surpassed the average one of the other years of the cholera epidemic of the year 1855.
+This made 1,049 victims in the entire population, but in certain villages the deaths caused by the epidemic represented about 50% of all those deceased in that year20.